DhruvilPanchal205/Power-BI-Dashboards/Adidas US Sales Analysis/Readme.md

 ## Technologies Used
 - **Python**: Data manipulation and analysis using libraries like Pandas and NumPy.
 - **Power BI / Tableau**: For building the interactive dashboard.
-- **Jupyter Notebook**: Development environment for running the analysis and visualizations.
 - **Kaggle**: Data source for Adidas sales dataset.

 ## Conclusion